DevOps Consultant | GitHub Trainer @ Xpirit

-Rob has a strong focus on ALM and DevOps, automating manual tasks and helping teams deliver value to the end-user faster, using Continuous Integration / Continuous Delivery and other DevOps techniques.
-This is applied on anything Rob comes across, whether it’s an application, infrastructure, serverless or Data Science environments.
-Additionally, Rob focusses on the management of production environments, including dashboarding, usage statistics for product owners and stakeholders, but also as part of the feedback loop to the developers.
+Rob has a strong focus on ALM and DevOps, automating manual tasks and helping teams deliver value to the end-user faster, using DevOps techniques.
+This is applied on anything Rob comes across, whether it’s an application, infrastructure, serverless or training environments.
+Additionally, Rob focuses on the management of production environments, including dashboarding, usage statistics for product owners and stakeholders, but also as part of the feedback loop to the developers.
 A lot of focus goes to GitHub and GitHub Actions, improving the security of applications and DevOps pipelines.

 Creating modern software has a lot of moving parts.
 We all build on top of the shoulders of giants by leveraging closed/open source packages or containers that other people have shared.
 That makes securing our software a lot more complex as well!